GenAI Concepts

 Different stakeholders will be interested in different forms of transparency.

-Engineers can be more interested in the internal mechanism and parameters of AI systems.
+Engineers might be more interested in the internal mechanism and parameters of AI systems.

-Several coders have brought a lawsuit against GitHub, Microsoft, and OpenAI as GitHub Copilot was trained and developed on lines of open-source code that had been written leading to questions of attribution.
+Several coders have brought a lawsuit against GitHub, Microsoft and OpenAI because GitHub Copilot was trained and developed on existing open-source code, leading to questions of attribution.

-Several visual artists filed a class-action lawsuit against the companies of Stable Diffusion, Midjourney, and DreamUp all of which generate images based on text prompts from users.
-The case alleges that AI tools violate copyrights by scraping images from the internet to train the AI models.
+Several visual artists filed a class-action lawsuit against Stable Diffusion, Midjourney and DreamUp, all of which generate images based on text prompts from users.
+The case alleges that these AI tools violate copyright by scraping images from the internet to train their models.

 Data governance and security